StrangeBeeCorp/docs/docs/thehive/installation/installation-methods.md

 # TheHive Installation Methods

-TheHive can be installed on a single server or deployed in a clustered environment, depending on your infrastructure requirements.
+TheHive can be installed on a standalone server or deployed in a clustered environment, depending on your infrastructure requirements.
 Choose the best approach for your use case.

 ## Single server installation

-Install TheHive and all required components on a single server.
+Install TheHive and all required components on a standalone server.
 See [the architecture overview](../overview/index.md#architecture) for details.

 ### :material-debian: Debian / :material-ubuntu: Ubuntu